LOCAL PROJECTS

 Home

-This page looks at Local Projects which are underway or proposed in and around Bredwardine and Brobury.
+This page looks at Local Projects which are underway or completed in and around Bredwardine and Brobury.
 At the moment, these include:

 The venue for the premiere, Moccas Village Hall, was packed by those involved in the making of the drama film (about 30 min long), and the other related short documentary films.
 Everyone who participated in the film received a free DVD on which were the Crafta Webb Drama; the Making of the Drama; the Crafta Webb Animation and Making of the Animation; Crafta Webb Victorians; Photo Galleries; and the Archaeology of Crafta Webb.
 There is also a 40-page book that describes the evolution of the project, and the history of the site.